The Magellanic Clouds, our galactic neighbors

-Category: Space Hits: 5The night sky from ESO’s Paranal Observatory in Chile, with the Large and Small Magellanic Clouds showcased at center.
+Category: Space Hits: 7The night sky from ESO’s Paranal Observatory in Chile, with the Large and Small Magellanic Clouds showcased at center.
 Image via Y. Beletsky/ LCO/ ESO.

 Lucky Southern Hemisphere observers get to see something that many northerners never see: the Magellanic Clouds.
 The Large and Small Magellanic Clouds are satellite galaxies of the Milky Way.
 As some of the closest galaxies to our home galaxy, they stand out as big, misty blobs of light under dark skies.
 Scientists estimate the Small Magellanic Cloud contains around 3 billion stars, while the Large Magellanic Cloud houses some 30 billion stars.